danielepo/FsBlog/README.md

 ```
 This generates a new markdown file in source/blog/current-year/.
 If your post contains images (it should!) create a new folder under content/images/ and place them in there.

 You may also want to write a code-heavy post.
-Running
+To do so, run
 ```
 	fake new fsx="My script post"
 ```
-will create a new blank .fsx file in source/blog/current-year/.
+This will create a new blank .fsx file in source/blog/current-year/.
 To find out more about using .fsx files as the source of your posts, check out [F# Formatting: Literate programming](http://tpetricek.github.io/FSharp.Formatting/demo.html).

 ## Adding a new video to the sidebar
 To add a Jet-recommended video to our list, run